Companies

 |

-Five Guys commands a massive presence with 1,558 outlets and demonstrated resilient growth last year, opening 35 units against 14 closures. ✓ The low $25,000 franchise fee is eclipsed by a steep total investment reaching $1.5 million, creating a significant capital risk for operators. ⚠ Prospective buyers must proceed with extreme caution due to the absence of financial performance data in Item 19 and the disclosure of ongoing litigation. ⚠
+Five Guys Franchisor, LLC maintains a massive footprint of 1,558 outlets and demonstrated resilient net growth last year with 35 openings versus 14 closures. ✓ The low $25,000 franchise fee is offset by a capital-intensive total investment reaching $1.5 million and a standard 6.0% royalty rate. ⚠ Prospective investors must exercise increased due diligence regarding the system's litigation history and the absence of financial performance representations in the disclosure document.

 |